CopperheadOS/copperheados.github.io/technical_overview.md

 ## Kernel hardening

-The [linux-hardened](https://github.com/thestinger/linux-hardened) project is being developed alongside CopperheadOS to provide a publicly available hardened Linux kernel.
+The linux-hardened project was being developed alongside CopperheadOS to provide a publicly available hardened Linux kernel.
 Most changes are intended to land upstream with it remaining a minimal set of out-of-tree changes.
 The focus is on protecting the kernel itself from exploitation.
 It also offers an improved implementation of